EPA vs. DHA: What's the Difference?

 DHA

-DHA, or docosahexaenoic acid, is the most important of the top three omega-3 fatty acids.
-This fatty acid is actually made by our bodies, but only in very small amounts.
+DHA, or docosahexaenoic acid is actually made by our bodies, but only in very small amounts.
 As such, we need to get the remainder of what we need from food or supplements.

 DHA is especially important for infants and young children.
 DHA is a major component of the eyes, brain, and nervous system.
 Infants who do not receive enough DHA in their diets are at risk of developing learning disorders.